0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 So the forking strategy is simple in concept: take the unmodified Diem code, and import it into the 0L project and add layers of features.
 Though it's not that simple in execution because of the nature of the code base.
-We have to insert many changes in strategic places of the diem\-core code, in order for the 0L layers and side\-cars to work.
+We have to insert many changes in strategic places of the diem-core code, in order for the 0L layers and side-cars to work.
 In short, it's not a simple code merge, it takes about two weeks from start to finish to incorporate a new upstream Diem release into 0L.